Maryland Terrapins Logo

 Maryland Terrapins Logo 1970

 In 1970, the creators of the Maryland Terrapins logo humanized the turtle, presenting it as a gambling fan.
 She was leaning on a large red “M” with rectangular serifs.
 Interestingly, the forward paw was very muscular, like a bodybuilder’s.
 It symbolized the strength and power of sports teams.
-The artists decorated the carapace with a red and black diamond pattern so that no one doubted the reptile’s species identity.
+The artists decorated the carapace with a red-and-black diamond pattern so that no one would doubt the reptile’s species identity.
 Another red element was the tongue, which was visible in the open mouth.

 The letter seemed voluminous because of the black outline.
 The lines, uneven in thickness, expanded on the right side and, in those places, looked like side faces.
 This illusion of three-dimensionality made it possible to visually highlight the “M,” making it the dominant part of the drawing.